TURuibo/Neuropathic-Pain-Diagnosis-Simulator/README.md

 	|- result: the simulated data are in this folder.

-	|- source: the source codes for creating the ground-truth causal graph and generating the simulated data.
+	|- source: the source codes for computing causal accuracy and generating the simulated data.

+	|- exampe: the related files for the demo of computing causal accuracy

 	run.py: the python file that is used for generating simulated data.